Nutrition and Dietetics

 ND 102: Introduction to Dietetics

-Credits 1Introduction to professional issues, roles, ethics, and values of the dietitian.
-Examines the non-traditional or alternative roles for the nutrition and dietetics professional.
-Emphasizes portfolio development and preparation for national registration examination. (previously FS 102)
+This is an introductory course to professional issues, roles, ethics, and values of the dietitian.
+The course examines the non-traditional or alternative roles for nutrition and dietetics professionals.
+It emphasizes portfolio development and preparation for national registration examination.

 ND 111: Food Preparation

-Credits 3The selection, care, composition, and preparation of foods. (previously FS 111) One laboratory each week.
+Students examine the selection, care, composition, and preparation of foods in this course.
+One laboratory each week.

 ND 131: Nutrition and Lab

-Credits 3Demonstrates how the laws of science are evident in producing, processing, preparing, preserving, and metabolizing food.
-Students will learn how science connects to cooking, health, food storage as well as daily food encounters.
-This course covers the basic laws of chemistry, microbiology, and physics as they are applied to food components and complex food systems.
-Students will learn scientific facts and principles that can be applied to a future career in food science and more creative, nutritious food handling.
+This course demonstrates how the laws of science are evident in producing, processing, preparing, preserving, and metabolizing food.
+Students learn how science connects to cooking, health, food storage as well as daily food encounters.
+The course covers the basic laws of chemistry, microbiology, and physics as they are applied to food components and complex food systems.
+Students learn scientific facts and principles that can be applied to a future career in food science and more creative, nutritious food handling.
 The requirements and opportunities for obtaining a food science career are explored as well as the impact of this career path on local, national, and global economies.
-Lab fee applies.

 ND 301: Experimental Foods and Laboratory

-Credits 3Advanced study of the physical and chemical properties of food and the concepts underlying food handling, packaging and preservation.
-The student will also learn the structure, composition, palatability, and nutritive value of food. (previously FS 301) Lab fee applies.
+This course is an advanced study of the physical and chemical properties of food and the concepts underlying food handling, packaging and preservation.
+The student learns the structure, composition, palatability, and nutritive value of food.

-Credits 3A study of the physiological and chemical factors involved in the absorption and metabolism of food nutrients and how these factors apply to normal nutrition. (previously FS 321)
+This course is the study of the physiological and chemical factors involved in the absorption and metabolism of food nutrients and how these factors apply to normal nutrition.

 ND 322: Life Span Nutrition

-Credits 3The management of normal nutrition needs of individuals across the life cycle including focus on pregnancy, lactation, normal infant growth and development, childhood and adolescence, adult men’s and women’s health issues and healthy aging. (previously FS 322)
+This nutrition course examines the management of normal nutrition needs of individuals across the life cycle and includes a focus on pregnancy, lactation, normal infant growth and development, childhood and adolescence, adult men’s and women’s health issues and healthy aging.

 ND 323: Community Nutrition